lf87/gulp-and-webpack-front-end-boilerplate/README.md

 1. Download and install the latest stable version of [NodeJS](https://nodejs.org/en/download/), and [Git](https://git-scm.com/downloads).

-2)  Install gulp and gulp-cli globally using the following commands:
+2)  Install gulp and gulp-cli globally

 3. CD into project folder